College of Agriculture and Bioresources

 Saskatchewan Institute of Agrologists

-1. Admission Deficiency Removal: All deficiencies in admission subjects must be removed before a student will be allowed to register for the second year.
+1. Admission Deficiency Removal: All deficiencies in admission subjects must be removed before a student successfully completes 30 credit units of course work.

-3. Promotion Average Calculations: A student's weighted average for a year's work is based on all courses attempted during the Fall and Winter Terms.
+3. Promotion Average Calculations: A student's weighted average for a year's work, the Sessional Weighted Average, is based on all courses attempted during the Fall and Winter Terms.
 Spring and Summer Term marks are not included.
-Attempted courses are defined as those continued beyond the last day for dropping courses without academic penalty.
+Attempted courses are defined as those continued beyond the last day for dropping courses.
 Fall Term 1 marks in failed courses will be replaced by Winter Term 2 marks for average calculation purposes, if the failed courses are repeated and passed in Winter Term 2.
 Grades of ABF (Absent Failure), INF (Incomplete Failure), WF (Withdrawal Failure) and actual marks of less than 30%, awarded prior to May 2005 will be assigned a mark of 30% for average calculation purposes.
 In accordance with revisions to the University’s Examination and Grading Regulations, effective May 2012, the grade of WF will no longer accompany the computed grade.
-A student who abandons a course after the withdraw deadline will receive a failing grade and Incomplete Failure (INF) grade comment after they do not complete course requirements or miss the final examination.
+A student who does not complete course requirements or misses the final examination will receive a failing grade and Incomplete Failure (INF) grade comment.

 Where Academic Dishonesty has been proven, the actual grades assigned by the College Discipline Committee will be used in the calculation of promotion averages.

-4. Minimum Regular Session Average Required for Promotion: These provisions apply to all students who at any time during the September to April period are registered in 18 or more credit units.
-Students not meeting the following averages will be Required to Discontinue.
+4. Minimum Sessional Weighted Average Required for Promotion: These provisions apply to all students who at any time during the September to April period are registered in 18 or more credit units.
+Students not meeting the Promotion Averages in 4(a) will be either placed on Probation in 4(b) or Required to Discontinue in 4(c).

 |51 - 120 Credit Units||60.00%*|

-Required to Discontinue (RTD1): Sessional Weighted Average less than the minimum annual promotion requirement with no previous faculty action at the university or any other post-secondary institution.
+Required to Discontinue (RTD1): Student has a Sessional Weighted Average less than the minimum annual requirement to continue on Probation and has no previous faculty action at the university or any other post-secondary institution.

-Required to Discontinue (RTD2): Sessional Weighted Average less than the minimum annual promotion requirement when the discontinued student has had a previous faculty action by the university or any other post-secondary institution; or are on Probation.
+Required to Discontinue (RTD2): Student has a Sessional Weighted Average less than the minimum annual requirement to continue on Probation and has had a previous faculty action by the university or any other post-secondary institution.

 Penalty: Required to Discontinue from the college.
-Students will lose credit for courses in which a grade of less than 60% was obtained during the session the action was based upon.
 RTD2 students require special permission of the Dean of Agriculture and Bioresources to obtain readmission to the college.
 Should they reapply for admission (through Admissions, Student and Enrolment Services) they must submit a letter explaining the reasons for their previous poor performance and indicating why they may do better if readmitted.

 5. Evaluation of Students with a Partial Load: The records of partial students pursuing a diploma or degree will be evaluated for promotion purposes when a cumulative total of 18 credit units of course work has been attempted since the student started taking courses, or since the student's record was last evaluated, whichever is the later date.
 Failure to meet the applicable minimum annual promotion requirement will result in the student being Required to Discontinue.
 At the discretion of the College, the previously unevaluated record of a student who has attempted less than 18 credit units of course work, may be omitted for purposes of calculating a Cumulative Weighted Average if the student subsequently returns to the college and obtains a weighted average of 60.0% or higher on the next 18 credit units or more of course work attempted in a regular session.

-6. Probationary Students: A student is on Probation in the first year of registration after failing to meet the minimum promotion average or after being advised or Required to Discontinue by the university or any other post-secondary institution.
-At the discretion of the Dean of Agriculture and Bioresources a student on Probation may be Required to Discontinue attendance at the end of the first academic term if the student obtains a weighted average of less than 60.0% or has two or more failures in first term final examinations.
-While on Probation, the maximum course load is 30 credit units during the Regular Session.
+6. Probationary Students: A student is on Probation after failing to meet the minimum promotion average or after submitting a successful appeal of being Required to Discontinue by the university or any other post-secondary institution.
+While on Probation, the maximum course load is 24 credit units during the Regular Session.
 Students on Probation are not eligible for supplemental examinations.

 7. Promotion Regulations (Returning Students): A student returning to the College of Agriculture and Bioresources after an absence of one year or more will be placed under the most recent promotion regulations in effect.